MichaelMiR01/tcc4tcl/README.md

 tcc4tcl (Tiny C Compiler for Tcl) is a Tcl extension that provides an interface to [TinyCC](https://repo.or.cz/w/tinycc.git).

+This Repo is based on tcc 0.9.27

+Latest development version based on latest tinycc mob can be found here [tcc4tcl_dev](https://github.com/MichaelMiR01/tcc4tcl_dev)

 It is a fork of tcctcl by Mark Janssen.

 It is licensed under the terms of the LGPL v2.1 (or later).